mixbytes/audits_public/solidity/PoA Consensus/audit_en.md

 ##### 5. [VotingToChangeKeys.sol#L93](https://github.com/poanetwork/poa-network-consensus-contracts/blob/8089b20d6b491acaf08f61ab82242c79b8aac41a/contracts/VotingToChangeKeys.sol#L93)

-Nowhere after the call to `areBallotParamsValid` it is checked that `mining key!= address(0)`.
+Nowhere after the call to `areBallotParamsValid` it is checked that `mining key != address(0)`.
 Therefore, one can, for example, create a ballot to add a voting key for the zero address.
 If, for some reason, such a ballot ends with an accept, at the finalisation stage, a revert will occur when trying to add voting keys to `KeysManager`, and this member will have an unremovable Ballot freeze.

 *Fixed at [PR 147](https://github.com/poanetwork/poa-network-consensus-contracts/pull/147).*